ut-astria/orbdetpy/README.rst

 The force model for orbit propagation currently includes:

 1) EGM96 gravity field up to degree and order 360.
-2) Solid tides owing to the Sun and Moon.
+2) Earth solid tides due to the influence of the Sun and Moon.
 3) FES 2004 ocean tide model up to degree and order 100.
 4) The NRL MSISE-00 and simple exponential models for atmospheric drag.
 5) Solar radiation pressure.